xaur/decred-proposals/Decred-Market-Makers.md

-Summary of the quantitative aspects of the Market Maker proposals.
+Updates 1:

+i2 have clarified that the loan figure in their proposal covers all required loans, so that is cut in half.

+Grapefruit have clarified that they would not charge trading fees to the Treasury, which sets their proposal apart from the other two because there is no additional unknown charge for trading fees to consider.

+## Market Maker proposal cost estimates

 Estimated costs are based on $30/DCR.
-I don't know what a good estimate of trading fees would be, but they would also be billed to the Treasury, the i2 proposal caps this at $20k/month but does not expect to reach that limit.
+I don't know what a good estimate of trading fees would be, but they would also be billed to the Treasury by i2 and Altonomy, the i2 proposal caps this at $20k/month but does not expect to reach that limit.

 ### Altonomy

-- Middle price, liquidity not as tight around the price as i2, most pairs, highest uptime
+- Most expensive (due to higher inventory requirements), liquidity not as tight around the price as i2, most pairs, highest uptime

 **Offer:**